hotosm/fAIr/docs/guides/run-locally.md

 `test.py` at the repository root walks the whole flow one request at a time: area of interest, dataset build, training, promotion, prediction.

+The training step needs a base model to fine-tune, and a fresh stack has none.
+Register one first (admin only, see [Register a base model](register-a-base-model.md)), otherwise `test.py` stops at its first check.

 ```bash
 uv run test.py